pranavvp10/pranavvp10/README.md

 ### Hi there 👋
+**I'm Pranav V P.**

-I'm Pranav V P.I’m an enthusiastic and aspiring Software Developer, with an avid passion for Machine Learning and Web Development using Flask.
-Other than this I'm also interested in Sports Analytics.
+**I’m an enthusiastic and aspiring Software Developer, with an avid passion for Machine Learning and Web Development using Flask.
+Other than this I'm also interested in Sports Analytics.**

+I’m currently learning Flask Web Framework, React Native, Web Scraping and Deep Learning